-Long-term share-related incentive plans have been implemented in the Company.
-Such plans are proposed by the Board of Directors and presented to the Annual General Meeting for approval and are therefore excluded from these guidelines.
-The performance criteria used to assess the outcome of the long-term share-related incentive plan for the Executive Committee are distinctly linked to the business strategy and thereby to the Company's long-term value creation.
-For more information about the
+Long-term share-related incentive plans are proposed by the Board of Directors and presented to the general meeting for approval and are therefore excluded from these guidelines.
+The performance criteria used to assess the outcome of the long-term share-related incentive plan for the Executive Committee are closely linked to the business strategy and thereby to the Company's long-term value creation.
+For more information about the Company's long-term share-related incentive plans, including the criteria which the outcome depends on, see sobi.com.